dwyl/phoenix-ecto-append-only-log-example/README.md

-updated their review following extended usage. e.g: did the product disintegrate after a short period of time? did the user give an initially unfavourable e.g: a 3/5 star review and over time come to realise that the product is actually exceptionally durable, well-designed and great value-for-money because it has lasted twice a long as any previous product they purchased to perform the same "job to be done"? ⭐️ ⭐️ ⭐️ ⭐️ ⭐️
+updated their review following extended usage. e.g: did the product disintegrate after a short period of time? did the user give an initially unfavourable review and over time come to realise that the product is actually exceptionally durable, well-designed and great value-for-money because it has lasted twice a long as any previous product they purchased to perform the same "job to be done"? ⭐️ ⭐️ ⭐️ ⭐️ ⭐️
-- **Chat** - a chat system should allow editing of previously sent messages for typos/inaccuracies.
-But that edit/revision history should be transparent not just "message edited" (with no visibility of what changed). ✏️
+- **Chat** - a chat system should allow editing of previously sent messages for typos/inaccuracies, but that edit/revision history should be transparent not just a "message edited" banner (with no visibility of what changed). ✏️
-  + If a person deletes a message they should have to provide a comment indicating why they are "breaking" the conversation chain (_more on this later_).
 - **Social Networking** - not allowing people to delete a message without leaving a clarifying comment to promote accountability for what people write.
 In many cases this can reduce hate speech. 😡 💬 😇